runwayml/puredata/posenet/README.md

 ## Step 14

 This example is only tracking parts of the face, and only using the nose data from that.
 To see all of the body parts tracked by PoseNet, look at the output of your data in Runway or at the local http site described in Step 8 above.
-Change the ```route object``` to include the body part name you wish to include.
+If you wish to use the data from a different body part, change the ```route object``` to include the pose key you wish to include.

 ## Step 15